Midge (Barbie)

+History

 Vintage years

 When Barbie debuted, she was the subject of a lot of criticism, some of which claimed Barbie was too mature-looking for children.
 Midge was the first same-size friend of Barbie and was created to oppose these controversies.
-She had a fuller, gentler face mold, although her body proportions were the same as Barbie and they both stood at 11+1/2 in tall.
+She had a fuller, gentler face mold, although her body proportions were the same as Barbie's and they both stood at 11+1/2 in tall.
 This allowed the two dolls to be able to share clothes and accessories.
-Her head mold was stamped "1958", the same as Barbie.
+Her head mold was stamped "1958", the same as Barbie's.
 When Midge arrived, the markings on the straight leg body mold they shared changed to include both her and Barbie.
 Midge had shoulder-length hair that flipped at the ends.
-Buyers had an option of buying a doll with one of three different hair colors: red, blond, or brunette.
+Buyers had an option of buying a doll with one of three different hair colors: red, blonde, or brunette.
 Her face was usually brushed with freckles.
-The dolls that were sold without freckles had a longer hair style and are now hard to find.
+The dolls that were sold without freckles had a longer hairstyle and are now hard to find.
 Depending on the doll's hair color, the color of her two-piece swimming suit varied.
-If Midge had red hair her swimsuit was yellow and orange, for blond hair it was in two shades of blue, and if she was brunette it was pink and red.
+If Midge had red hair, her swimsuit was yellow and orange; for blond hair, it was in two shades of blue, and if she was brunette, it was pink and red.
 The first vintage Midge dolls had a value of $175 MIB (Mint In Box) in 2007.

 For the first two years, she had "straight legs" that could not bend at the knee.
 A rare Midge with teeth was sold the first year and is now sought after by collectors.
-One year later, in 1964 the dolls that were sold had slightly longer hair.
+One year later, in 1964, the dolls that were sold had slightly longer hair.
 Midge's boyfriend Allan arrived as well.
 Early in 1965, Wigs Wardrobe Midge was sold, and consisted of a Midge head with short molded hair and three wigs.
 This was the Midge counterpart of the Fashion Queen Barbie.
 Since she came with only a head, another doll had to provide for the body.
-In 1965 Midge with bendable legs was introduced.
+In 1965, Midge with bendable legs was introduced.
 She had shorter "bobbed" hair, like the American Girl Barbie, with a blue headband.
-Her swimming suit was different as well, and was now one-piece and striped.
+Her swimsuit was different as well, and was now one-piece and striped.

 There was also a Japanese exclusive Midge only offered in Japan in the years 1963 and 1964.
-These dolls were similar to a fashion queen in which they had molded hair but a very different face mould and more of a bouffant shaped head.
+These dolls were similar to a fashion queen in that they had molded hair, but a very different face mold and more of a bouffant-shaped head.